RafaLefort/TFM_ANN_Interpretability/README.md

 The dataset used in this project comes from the study:

-**Pani, P., et al. (2023).**
+**Turoman, N., et al. (2023).**
-*Working memory representations in human cortex during delay periods.*
+*Decoding the content of working memory in school-aged children.*
 Cortex.
+Volume 171, February 2024, Pages 136-152
 https://doi.org/10.1016/j.cortex.2023.10.019

-The data were collected using intracranial EEG (iEEG) recordings during a working‑memory task involving Baseline, Sensory, and Delay periods.
+The data were collected using EEG (EEG) recordings during a working‑memory task involving Baseline, Sensory, and Delay periods.
 All analyses in this repository are based on the dataset provided in that publication.

 ---